hellofresh/goengine/docs/quick-start.md

 	}
 }
 ```
-*In production environments it's a good idea to run any projection separate from the main application*
+*In production environments it's a good idea to run any projection separate from the main application, such as having a separated application binary only responsible for running the projections.*

 [repo]: https://github.com/hellofresh/goengine
 [aggregate repository]: https://github.com/hellofresh/goengine/tree/master/aggregate/repository.go